 Substantially all of the Company's receivables are related to providing healthcare services to patients.
 Accounts receivable are reduced by an allowance for amounts that could become uncollectible in the future.
 The Company's estimate for its allowance for doubtful accounts is based upon management's assessment of historical and expected net collections by payor.
-Due to continuing changes in the health care industry and third-party reimbursement, it is possible that management's estimates could change in the near term, which could have an impact on its financial position, results of operations, and cash flows.
+Due to continuing changes in the health care industry and third-party reimbursement, including potentially significant changes to the U.S. health care system being proposed by the present administration, it is possible that management's estimates could change in the near term, which could have an impact on its financial position, results of operations, and cash flows.